paulfauthmayer/poopicorn/README.md

 **Issue**: Learning a foreign language is hard and the learning can be daunting sometimes, but if we find the enjoyment part all the effort we put in it just becomes fun.

 **Idea**: Let's create a platform where people can learn useful phrases and the basics of the language based on their favorite songs / TV series simply by matching the url and a situation of the song on Youtube / Netflix.
 (Think about Italian or Latin soap operas, where you really don't know if they just talk or heavily arguing about something!)

+Extra: Spotify songs can be integrated too, where basically you don't even see the face of the singer and not every song has a music video by default

 ---